justnonamenoname/lifeticle/readme.txt

 If we take the life particle and a random surrounding world that generates random sensations, there would be no reason for a positively perceived structure to develop without the life particle influencing the world.
 This means the life particle can somehow influence the world (not just transmit information; transmission alone could not have an effect).
-Two options:
+If we assume that the inverse influence is behind non-random processes, then these processes can be modeled, but then the existence of qualia could be known without qualia itself, and qualia would not have a backward influence.
+It means that qualia cannot stand behind non-random processes and is connected with random quantum processes.
+2 possible options of backward influence on random quantum processes:
-1) Not at the moment of sensation, but later (the life particle influencing random quantum processes).
+1) Not at the moment of sensation, but later
-2) At the moment of sensation itself, the influence of positive and negative qualia is opposite - negative qualia have a repulsive effect, and the strength of repulsion depends on the intensity of pain.
-Qualia require energy, and the reverse influence expends energy.
+2) At the moment of sensation itself, we can assume that in the case of negative qualia, the greater the pain, the greater the influence on random quantum processes.
-Physicists may begin to hypothesize what physical phenomenon this reverse influence could be.
+Physicists may begin to hypothesize what quantum phenomenon this reverse influence could be.
-Even if there is an undiscovered phenomenon between the known phenomenon and the reverse influence, its discovery would shift its position in the chain from the side of the reverse influence to the other side.

 The term life